Parent Resources

 What is the Student Financial Responsibility Agreement (SFRA)?

 The Student Financial Responsibility Agreement (SFRA) is a requirement of all students at MSU.
-Before students can register for classes every semester, they must acknowledge and accept full responsibility to pay all tuition, fees, and other associated costs assessed as a result of their registration and/or receipt of services.
-This form must be submitted by every student even if your school or ISD pays 100% of tuition cost.
+Before students can be registered for classes every semester, they must acknowledge and accept full responsibility to pay all tuition, fees, and other associated costs assessed as a result of their registration and/or receipt of services.

 What are the dates for classes?